c-neto/carlosneto.dev/whoami.md

 # whoami

-I'm Carlos Neto, a DevOps Engineer with a strong focus on Observability, Integration, Programming, Technical Writing, and Cloud Solutions.
+I'm Carlos Neto, a DevOps Engineer with a strong focus on Cloud, Programming, and Technical Writing.

 My primary expertise lies in AWS, Python Programming, and the management of ELK + OpenSearch clusters.